Analysis shows Florida Senate’s proposed redistricting maps underrepresent minorities

 The current Senate maps combine Cuban and non-Cuban Hispanic populations into one district within Miami-Dade County.
 Data have historically shown that Cuban and non-Cuban Hispanics do not vote cohesively.
 The combining of these two groups is designed to diminish the voting power of non-Cuban Hispanics and also has the long-term potential to undermine Cuban-American voting strength.

-The Senate maps do not appear to fully protect the voting power of African Americans in Hillsborough and Sarasota counties; this is highlighted by the creation of a district that crosses Tampa Bay into St. Petersburg.
+The Senate maps do not appear to fully protect the voting power of African Americans in Hillsborough and Sarasota counties; this lighted by the creation of a district that crosses Tampa Bay into St. Petersburg.

 Both the Senate and Congressional proposals fail to minimize political bias as required by the Fair Districts Amendments, instead consistently favoring one party over the other.